Trends

 Has the proportion of people with disability who completed Year 10 changed over time?

-The data in the graph and the table below show the proportion of people with disability aged 20–64 who completed Year 10 (or equivalent).
-Data from 2012 to 2018 are used.
-In 2018, the proportion of people with disability who had completed Year 10 was 86%, compared with 79% in 2012.
+The data in the graph and the table below show the proportion of people with disability (aged 20–64) who completed Year 10 (or equivalent).
+Data from 2012 to 2022 are used.
+In 2022, 90% of people with disability had completed Year 10, compared with 79% in 2012.
+The baseline used to track change over time was 86% in 2018.

 State and territory